 If you are an individual looking to run a background check on someone, a public background checking site is the best tool to use.
 There are lots of these sites on the market but some of them are a lot better than others.

 We have tested all of the top background checking sites to see which perform best, whether you are checking up on a potential housesitter or anyone else.
-The result of these tests is that there are three background checking sites that stood head and shoulders above the rest.
+The result of these tests is that there are two background checking sites that stood head and shoulders above the rest.
 They are:

 Instant CheckMate is the perfect background checking site if you need to get results fast.
 It turns around a search faster than any other site we tested and its speed comes with impressive accuracy rates too.
 Even with misleading data, Instant CheckMate was still able to generate fast and accurate results.